 All that said, bear in mind that you won’t find actual offshore mobile casino apps on the App Store or in Google Play.
 This is due to Apple and Google corporate policies, but it’s also why the best baccarat sites have gone the extra mile to make their web apps work so well.
 In fact, with these baccarat web apps, there’s never anything to download or update, so you never have to worry about security patches and the like.
 All you have to do is whip out your phone, visit your site of choice, log in, and get playing!

 You can play live baccarat online at most of the casino sites listed here.
 Live games are different from the RNG games you’ll find in the casino, however, as you’ll have a direct audio and video line to a real dealer.

-Please note that while many of the video baccarat games at online casinos do allow for free play so you can test your skills, live dealer baccarat is played only for real money.
+Please note that while many of the video baccarat games at online casinos do allow for free play so you can test your skills, casino games with live dealers is played only for real money.
 They don’t call the big hand the “Banker” for nothing, after all!